aidanmorgan/buckwild/design/protocol/04-packet-structure.md

 **Purpose**: Responds to a SYN packet, acknowledging the connection request and providing server-side parameters.

 **Why it exists**: The SYN-ACK packet completes the server side of the three-way handshake by:
-- Acknowledging the client's SYN and sequence commitment
+- Acknowledging the client's SYN and ECDH public key
-- Providing the server's own sequence commitment and parameters
+- Providing the server's ephemeral ECDH public key
-- Validating the client's sequence number using zero-knowledge proofs
+- Completing the Diffie-Hellman key exchange for session key derivation
 - Negotiating final protocol features and capabilities
 - Establishing mutual time synchronization and flow control windows
+- Enabling both peers to derive identical sequence numbers and port offsets from shared DH secret

 **When used**: Sent by the server in response to a valid SYN packet from a client.